haleypruittcc/ActiveDircetory/README.md

 <img src="https://i.imgur.com/5xs5hdE.png" height="70%" width="70%" alt="Azure Free Account"/>
 </p>

-- Login to Client-1 with Remote Desktop and ping "-t ip address"
+- Login to Client-1 with Remote Desktop and ping "-t <private ip address>" <- from DC-1.
 - Login to the Domain Controller and enable ICMPv4 on the local windows Firewall.
+    - Start -> Windows Denfender Firewall with Advance security-> Inbound rules -> Enable.
 - Go back to Client-1 to see the ping succeed.
+   - Type Control + c to stop the traffic